b4284/memory-notes/README.md

       } // Variable `result` freed with its scope.
       ```
     - Guaranteed memory safety, but difficult to design a beautiful API.
 More than often I need to escalate a shared object.
-      It's a distracting having to manage buffers at a upper-level code.
+      It's distracting having to manage buffers at a upper-level code.
 Also not easy to share data unless you do a `memcpy()`.
       ```
       void send_recv(const uint8_t *sbuf, uint8_t slen,
                      uint8_t *rbuf, uint8_t *rlen)